 No distractions.
 Deep focus.
 That’s how you produce great work.

-In this post, I’ll cover what you lose from distractions (it’s far, far more than what most of us realize) and some of the steps you can take to control them.
+In this post, I’ll cover what you lose from distractions (it’s far, far more than what most of us realize) and steps you can take to be more focused.
 The biggest reason why people fall to distractions is lack of interest in the stuff they’re doing, and that lack of interest largely emanates from absence of an overarching ‘why’ (or the purpose) that can kindle their interest, motivate them.

 Because lack of interest is such an important reason leading to distractions, I’ll start with it.
 But before that, let’s quickly look at how much can distractions drain your schedule.
 It may surprise you.

 According to a University of California-Irvine study, it can take, on average, nearly 20 minutes to get back to the earlier level after an interruption.

 Yes, that quick reply to a text can set you back by several minutes, and just count how many distractions you heap on yourself during your most productive hours.
 That’s an important reason why at the end of the day you wonder why you achieved so much less than what you aimed for in the morning.